AstunTechnology/ssdidocs/docs/UserDoc_Chap6_Edit.rst

 **Figure 6.10.1:** Confirmation requested to delete a metadata record

 Alternatively, the user can delete a record directly from the record's page by clicking the |button_view_delete| button.
+*Note: A confirmation prompt will be displayed.
+Click 'OK' to confirm the deletion.*

 Users should note that when deleting a record that had previously been published, that record will not be deleted from other portals which may have harvested the record, such as `data.gov.uk <http://data.gov.uk/>`__.
 Users should contact `SSDI.Metadata@gov.scot <mailto:SSDI.Metadata@gov.scot>`__